robidev/moongen-rfc2544/README.md

 You can there choose the following options:
 - set the folder where tests should be stored
 - set the DPDK PCI address of the interface the testbench should use
-- have the script set up the DUT, automatic via ssh or with manual prompts
+- have the script set up the DUT, automatic via ssh or with manual prompts (for non-seapath platforms)
 - choose the type of technology the DUT should use. current possiblities are kernel or DPDK.
 More will be added (docker, kvm)
 - test frame sizes.
 128, 256, 512 are representative for common GOOSE/SMV9-2 packets
 - test duration